 Frequently Asked Questions

-Click on each of the questions to find answers to our common questions.
+Click on each of the questions to find answers to our common questions about dyslexia.
 If you have any other queries, please contact us here and we will be in touch directly to answer you.

 What can I expect through your one-on-one dyslexia assessments?

-Our one-on-one dyslexia assessments are performed by an expert on dyslexia and will give you a clear indication if you or your child is dyslexic, the learning style and the solution.
-Please find more information here.
+Our one-on-one dyslexia assessments are performed by an expert on dyslexia and will give you a clear indication if you or your child is dyslexic, the learning style and the roadmap for improvements.
+See more details about our one-on-one dyslexia assessments.

 How can I help my dyslexic child or student?